Violas, virginals and virtuosi

 A distinctive feature of the museum is the glass-walled studio workshop in each of the upper-floor galleries, where luthiers and technicians can sometimes be observed making repairs and adjustments to instruments in the academy’s collection.

-The museum hosts frequent events and activities, including lecture–recitals, seminars and workshops.
-Hour-long guided tours can be booked for groups.
 There’s no café in the museum but on weekdays during term-time visitors can use the restaurant in the academy’s neighbouring main building.